tigera-solutions/cc-eks-egress-gw/modules/module-2-getting-started.md

 ## Build the network infrastucture by creating a VPC.

-For this workshop, we will not need many IP addresses, so a `/25` network is enough for demonstrating the concept.
+We will not need many IP addresses, so a `/25` network is enough for demonstrating the concept.
 Let's create `/27` subnets to be used for the EKS to deploy its nodes, and for the egress gateway to bind its interface.

 The final subnet segmentation of the VPC IP address `192.168.0.0/25` will look like: